 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

 The category #1 Aligned with E/S characteristics covers:

 The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.
 The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
 Financial derivative instruments may be used for efficient portfolio management, hedging and/or investment purposes, if applicable.
 These instruments are not used to attain the environmental or social characteristics promoted by the product.

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
-Not applicable Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?
+Not applicable Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?